 FQHCs: A Safety Net for Angelenos

 Non-profit community health centers have been around for more than 50 years, providing access to affordable, high quality health care to vulnerable populations.

 Federally Qualified Health Centers (FQHCs) serve as the community "safety net", providing primary health care, including medical, dental, and mental health services — regardless of ability to pay — for more than 1.5 million patients in L.A.
 County each year.

 Elevating Healthcare through Partnerships

 Since 2010, L.A.
-Care’s Community Health Investment Fund (CHIF) has awarded FQHCs and non-profit community clinics more than 14 million dollars in direct grant funding to assist with:
+Care’s Community Health Investment Fund (CHIF) has awarded FQHCs and non-profit community clinics more than $16.5 million in direct grant funding to support:

 - Expansion of clinical spaces

 - New and updated electronic health records systems